brad-mcintyre/azure-roles/azure-deallocate-vm/readme.md

 ~~~
 ---
-# This test playbook will stop a virtual machine
+# This test playbook will deallocate a virtual machine
-- name: Test playbook for azure-stop-vm
+- name: Test playbook for azure-deallocate-vm
   hosts: localhost
   connection: local
   gather_facts: false